mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

    with `exec`.
 It's for the better however that this does not happen.

-.. [#pickle] if you however set `__module__` to `None` you will notice that Python is magically still able to find your function is it originated from a module registered in `sys.modules`.
+.. [#pickle] if you however set `__module__` to `None` you will notice that Python is magically still able to find your function if it originated from a module registered in `sys.modules`.
 How does that work?
 It will actually walk through *all the modules* and look at *all the global variables* to find that function again.